infiniticio/docs.infinitic.io/src/pages/docs/playbook/workflows.md

 @Name("AsyncMethodWorkflow")
 interface AsyncMethodWorkflow {
-    fun run()
+    fun run(): String

-    fun remoteServiceRun(id: String, input: Long)
+    fun remoteServiceFoo(input: Long): String
 }
 ```

 {% /codes %}

-It has a main `run` method, and we added a `remoteServiceRun` method with the same parameters than `RemoteService::run`.
+It has a main `run` method, and we added a `remoteServiceFoo` method with the same parameters than `RemoteService::foo`.

 Here is an implementation: